muratk3n/thirdwave/en/README.md

 ---

-Good comparison w Dominican Republic (right next door).
+Good Haiti comparison w Dominican Republic (right next door).

 Acemoglu: "Why is Haiti so poor?..
 Haitians shocked the world with a formidable slave revolt in 1791, ultimately leading to independence